 With a focus on key issues shaping the transatlantic agenda, the ACG’s Study Tours and Leadership Missions look to address challenges both countries face.
 Study tours have focused on issues such as immigration and integration as well as energy, the environment, and sustainability.
 In the past, Study Tours have also focused on German elections, as well as German and European politics and foreign and security policy.

-In 2018, the ACG will conduct a two-part study tour on how cities are addressing sustainability.
-The Sustainable Urban Development Study Tour will bring together Americans and Germans, once in Germany and once in the United States, for a series of meetings and discussions on the challenges being faced by cities today.
+In 2018, the ACG conducted a two-part study tour on how cities are addressing sustainability.
+The Sustainable Urban Development Study Tour brought together Americans and Germans, once in Germany and once in the United States, for a series of meetings and discussions on the challenges being faced by cities today.

 Launched in 2016, the ACG’s Leadership Missions are centered on urban affairs and sustainability as well as agriculture and food security.